4d/docs/website/translated_docs/de/Project/architecture.md

 ## Plugins folder

 This folder contains the plug-ins to be available in the project database only.
 It must be stored at the same level as the Project folder.

-## Documentation folder

-This folder contains all documentation files (.md) created for the project elements such as classes, methods, or forms.
-Documentation files are managed and displayed in the 4D Explorer.

-For more information, refer to [Documenting a project](Project/documentation.md).

-## WebFolder

-Defaut root folder of the 4D Web server for pages, pictures, etc. It is automatically created when the Web server is launched for the first time.